 Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

-The STM32F103C8 is equipped with GPIO (General Purpose Input Output) peripherals that can be programmed to suit our needs.
+The STM32F103C8 is equipped with programmable GPIO (General Purpose Input Output) peripherals that can be tailored to specific requirements.
 Each GPIO pin can be configured as an input, an output, or an alternate peripheral function.
-In this tutorial, we will focus on programming the STM32F103C8 GPIO as input and output.
-Alternate peripheral functions (such as PWM, UART, SPI, etc.) will be discussed in detail in our upcoming articles.
+This tutorial focuses on programming the STM32F103C8 GPIO as input and output, while alternate peripheral functions (PWM, UART, SPI, etc.) will be covered in detail in subsequent articles.

-In addition to the hardware mentioned in the previous article, we will also use several additional components such as a breadboard, push buttons, and some male-to-male jumper wires to build the circuit on the breadboard.
+In addition to the hardware mentioned in the previous article, this tutorial will also utilize some additional hardware, including a Breadboard, a Push Button, and several male-to-male jumper wires to build the circuit on the breadboard.

 A Breadboard (also known as a Project Board) is a board used for creating electronic circuit prototypes.
 By using a breadboard, circuit prototypes can be built faster and more neatly without the need for soldering.